 Incubate for 16-24 hours at 30ºC (86ºF) or at room temperature for 24-48 hours.

-A step by step guide to for this DIY Crispr experiment at home is as follows
+A step by step guide for this DIY Crispr experiment at home is as follows

 Put on a pair of Nitrile Gloves

-Take out LB Agar and LB Strep/Kan/Arab Agar Media and pour it into a 250 mL glass bottle.
+Take out LB Agar and LB Strep/Kan/Arab Agar Media and pour them into a 250 ml glass bottle.
 LB Agar is used for growing micro-organisms including bacteria, yeast, molds, etc.

 Make Competent Bacterial Cells for Transformation

-Mix PEG and CaCl2 together in quantity mentioned above to make the mixture.
-Now use 100 uL pipette to fill the micro-centrifuge tube with transformation mix.
+Mix PEG and CaCl2 together in the quantity mentioned above to make the mixture.
+Now use a 100 uL pipette to fill the micro-centrifuge tube with a transformation mix.
 A pipette is used to dispense volumes of liquid accurately and safely.